Invest in your audience by creating customer avatars.

 - An accurate representation of who your ideal customer is

 - A clear idea of what problems you help them solve

 - A detailed story that you can help tell through your brand messaging

-For the price of your time you can really step into your customer’s shoes and find valuable information about them that will help you focus your messaging and make your marketing more effective.
+For the price of your time you can really step into your customer’s shoes and find valuable information about them that will help you focus your messaging, which will improve your relationships and, in turn, make your marketing more effective.
+If you put in the time to refine a couple customer avatars, the return can be immeasurable.
 It might even make you a better person.

 If you sign up for email you can access this tool instantly … and unsubscribe at any time if you like.

 If you’d like help developing your customer avatars and figuring out how you can customize your brand messaging around them, contact me for a free consult to find out how we can work together.